CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Development.md

 ```

 ## Accessing the theme
-Now that the context for the theme is established and the conversation is started, create access to it from any component within the scope of that context.
+Now that the context for the theme is established and the conversation started, create access to it from any component within the scope of that context.
 Do this by creating a hook into the context.

 #### useTheme
 ```jsx